devste/raspisync/README.md

 Development of this project has just started, so many rough edges and not even an inkling of a release schedule.

 Next steps:
-* Installation and upgrade script for SD card
+* Upgrade script for SD card (to only upgrade the system, but not the data partition)

 Building
 --------